pawelp0499/pawelp0499/README.md

 ### I'm Data Analyst Student
 - 📚 I'm currently MS student of  Computer Science with specialisation Big Data Analyst
 - 🎓 I have finished bachelor's degree in
-Computer Science and Econometrics wih specialisation Data Analyst at the University of Economics in Katowice
+Computer Science and Econometrics with specialisation Data Analyst at the University of Economics in Katowice
 - 👨‍💻 I'm currently working with SQL, learning Python and using R and SAS.

 **Languages and Tools**